MicBrain/Text_Generator/README.md

 Continue this process untill you reach the n-th word from the input file, where n is a user-defined length.
 This algorithm provides very interesting results.
 I will discuss some of these results in the next section.

 ### Examples

+ Example #1: Some portion fromFrom  Martin Luther King's I Have a Dream Speech:

+ Input file:
+ '''
+ dsfsdgf
+ '''